KatarzynaDworak/JS-Simple-Calculator/README.md

 - A pre-commit hook prevents invalid or poorly formatted code from being pushed.

 **Testing:**
-Added Jest unit tests to ensure the correctness of the calculator's functionality.
+- This project uses Jest for unit testing to ensure the correctness of the calculator's core functionality.
+Tests focus on the business logic defined in math.js.
-Example: Tests for basic arithmetic operations like addition and division.
+- Example tests include verifying basic arithmetic operations such as addition and division, as well as handling edge cases like division by zero.

+Tests are located in the src/__tests__/ folder.

+To run the tests, execute:

+          npm test

 ### Remarks
 This project follows the standard practices for setting up a JavaScript application without any framework.
 It utilizes Webpack for bundling, ESLint for code linting, Prettier for formatting, and GitHub Pages for deployment.